wmahfoudh/reuleaux-meissner-body/README.md

 ![Meissner](http://www.xtalgrafix.com/Reuleaux/meissner3a.gif)

 ## Models
-- Reuleaux tetrahedron
-- Face of a tetrahedron to create a hollowed shape and assemble it
-- Meissner tetrahedra
+- Reuleaux tetrahedron & Meissner tetrahedra
-- Side of Meissner tetrahedra to create a hollowed shape and assemble it
+- Sides of both to create a hollowed shape and assemble it, magnets can be used for assembly Happy 3D printing!

 ## Need Math?
 - [Reuleaux Tetrahedron](https://mathworld.wolfram.com/ReuleauxTetrahedron.html)